jpahle/CoRC/README.md

 Development Stage: **Beta**

-CoRC, the Copasi R Connector, links the Complex Pathway Simulator COPASI ([copasi.org](http://copasi.org)) and the (statistical) programming environment R ([r-project.org](http://r-project.org)).
-It provides easy access to the powerful biochemical model editing, simulation and analysis backend of Copasi from the convenient R command line interface.
+CoRC, the COPASI R Connector, links the Complex Pathway Simulator COPASI ([copasi.org](http://copasi.org)) and the (statistical) programming environment R ([r-project.org](http://r-project.org)).
+It provides easy access to the powerful biochemical model editing, simulation and analysis backend of COPASI from the convenient R command line interface.
 This allows the user to develop elaborate scripts and workflows for analyses that would require a great deal of tedious manual work otherwise.
 These scripts can then be run interactively from the R command line interface or be sent to cluster or cloud facilities for more demanding calculations.

 CoRC features:

--   high-level API for COPASI in the R language
+-   high-level API for COPASI in the R language.
+-   Immediate access to R's data analysis capabilities and publication-ready plotting.
 -   Reproducible workflows from data generation to analysis and plotting (R scripts and notebooks).
--   Immediate access to R's data analysis capabilities and publication-ready plotting.
 -   Rule-based modification of model structure to test structural variations or create large models.
 -   Scaling up assays, e.g. from 3 models to 3000.
 -   Handling of multiple models at once.